handlerww/dbaas-docs/migrate-from-aurora-online.md

 ---
-title: Live Migration from Amazon Aurora to TiDB Cloud with DM
+title: Migration from Amazon Aurora to TiDB Cloud online with DM
-summary: Learn how to performe live Migration from Amazon Aurora to TiDB Cloud with DM.
+summary: Learn how to migrate data from Amazon Aurora to TiDB Cloud online with DM.
 ---

-# Live Migration from Amazon Aurora to TiDB Cloud with DM
+# Migration from Amazon Aurora to TiDB Cloud online with DM

 This guide provides step by step instructions to migrate data from Amazon Aurora to TiDB Cloud using DM.